 As a precaution, I also recommend staying away from non-profits that are totally unrelated to disaster relief and are using this occasion to raise funds for their own causes.
 Again, their intentions might be good, but it’s doubtful that they’re committed to helping survivors long-term if disaster relief isn’t their primary or even secondary core mission.

-I purposely left out the Red Cross, which has a dubious record at times of handling donations appropriately (see Haiti and New York) and routinely faces questions about their true overhead versus actual donations.
+I purposely left out the Red Cross, which has a dubious record at times of handling donations appropriately (see Haiti and New York) and routinely faces questions about its true overhead versus actual donations.

 Update #1: Tuesday, June 5, 2018

 My wife went to visit the shelter today along with the team from Campos de Sueños and spent some time with the children there.
 They brought toys yesterday and today had fun activities to keep the children entertained, which judging by their smiles the children really appreciated it.
-Some of the children couldn’t hide the sadness on their face once the team finished spending time with them and headed out.
+Some of the children couldn’t hide the sadness on their faces once the team finished spending time with them and headed out.

 Survivors at Alotenango’s shelter.